 II.
-Background A. Design Research
+Background A. Design Research - Relevant Anatomy, Procedures and Existing Dental Tools

 Dental matrix bands are designed to be placed in the interproximal space between a tooth undergoing restoration and its adjacent tooth.
 The band functions in creating the outside contour for the restorative material so that the decayed tooth may be repaired back to its original shape and structure.
-Most matrix bands are made from a dead soft metal, such as stainless steel, which allows them to be malleable and easily shaped to fit a variety of tooth sizes [14].
+Most matrix bands are made from a dead soft metal, the softest form of metal, such as a very low carbon steel, which allows them to be malleable and easily shaped to fit a variety of tooth sizes [14].

 The average crown height of maxillary (upper) and mandibular (lower) teeth together is 8.69 mm, with a range of measurements from 7.2 mm to 11.2 mm.
 The mesiodistal crown width, which measures the diameter of the tooth in the direction from its more anterior adjacent tooth to its more posterior adjacent tooth, averages 8.20 mm, with values ranging from 5.3 mm to 11.4 mm.
-The faciolingual crown width, which measures the diameter of the tooth in the direction from cheek side to tongue side, averages 8.71 mm, with values ranging from 5.7 mm to 11.5 mm [15].
+The faciolingual crown width, which measures the diameter of the tooth in the direction from the direction from cheek side to tongue side, averages 8.71 mm, with values ranging from 5.7 mm to 11.5 mm [15].
 Based on these values, approximations for tooth perimeter average 33.82 mm, ranging from 22.0 mm to 45.8 mm.

-The thickness of dental matrix bands typically ranges from 0.0015 to 0.002 inches, or 0.038 to 0.051 millimeters [16].
+The thickness of dental matrix bands typically ranges from 0.001 to 0.002 inches, or 0.0254 to 0.0508 millimeters [16].
 The band width must fall into these precise ranges in order for the device to securely fit between adjacent teeth without exceeding the width of the interproximal space.
 Correctly placed and effective matrix bands are rigid against the existing tooth structure and maximize matrix-tooth contact, properly contouring to the shape of the tooth [17].
 They must restore appropriate contact with the adjacent tooth and be easily removable once the restorative material is set [8].
 Upon insertion, dental matrices often require the use of retainers, rings, clips, or wedges to hold the band in place and widen the interproximal space.
 These tools, however, make the patient's mouth crowded and therefore make the restorative procedure more difficult for the dentist.

-The previous BME design team from last semester was able to develop a dual-matrix band device, but mechanical and functionality testing led to failure and incomplete results.
+The previous BME design team from last semester was able to develop a dual-matrix band device, but mechanical and functionality testing led to failure and incomplete results [18].
 The team did, however, come up with a promising design idea that could be further developed by the current team.
 This design, the "Butterfly" design, is outlined in III.
 Preliminary Designs.

-B. Client Information
+B. Client Information - Dr. Donald Tipple

-Dr. Donald Tipple is the dentist and sole owner of Nakoma Dental in Madison, WI.
+Dr. Donald Tipple is a dentist and the sole owner of Nakoma Dental in Madison, WI.
 He has over 30 years of experience as a dental practitioner, specializing in preventative care and restorative solutions.